vivekvardhan2810/Student-Dropout-Rates-Prediction/README.md

 ## How to Run

-- Clone the repository.
+1. Clone the repository.

-- Install the required packages.
+2. Install the required packages.

-- Run the notebook **'student_dropout_prediction.ipynb'** to see the results.
+3. Run the notebook **'student_dropout_prediction.ipynb'** to see the results.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+Thanks to the open-source community for providing the tools and datasets used in this project.